 Fatima

 Despite the fact that I had not ridden for a long time, riding went very well and I secretly regretted a little bit that I had chosen the short ride.
-I enjoyed riding and the varied nature around me.
+I enjoyed riding and admiring the landschape around me.
 After it was time to say goodbye to Fatima, I promised myself to go for another ride soon.

 Llanero music

 After horseback riding, we were able to stay in the Llanero atmosphere for a while.
 Since Ted, Anneke and Gabriela were going back to Yopal that afternoon, there was a farewell with a demonstration of the música Llanera, the Joropo.
-In this typical music of the Llanos, the harp takes center stage and is sung passionately about life on the Llanos.
+In this typical music of the Llanos, the harp places an important role and the songs about life on the Llanos are performed passionately.

 Chico

-During the hike, Chico explained to me all kinds of things about the different plants and trees and how the Indians used to use them.
-For example, he showed how spears were made from tree branches and which trees were used for the liniments for their faces.
+During the hike, Chico explained to me all kinds of things about the different plants and trees and how the Indigenas used to use them.
+For example, he showed how spears were made from tree branches and which trees were used for cremes for their faces.

 During the walk, Chico he also told me about his life as a Llanero.
-I was struck by how humble he was, like the other Llaneros I had met before.
-At the same time, Chico was full of fire when he talked about working with the horses and about nature on the Llanos.
+I was struck by how humble he was, just like the other Llaneros I met before.
+At the same time, Chico was full of passion when he talked about working with the horses and about nature on the Llanos.

 Meanwhile, he was removing very small ticks from my pants, which were so small that I hadn’t even seen them myself.
 In the dry season, ticks are common in certain parts of the forest.